Contributed By DLA Piper Denmark

 Generally, any entity with legal capacity can hold real estate in Denmark.
 The types of corporate entities of relevance are as follows:

 The limited partnership (Kommanditselskab) consists of at least one general partner with personal and unlimited liability for the liabilities of the limited partnership, and one or more limited partners with liability limited to their capital contributions.
 Consequently, the general partner is often a private limited company or a public limited company.
-A limited partnership is tax transparent and is not governed by the Danish Companies Act.
-However, certain provisions of the Act on Certain Commercial Undertakings apply – for example, regarding the name, power of procuration and the requirement for administrative and financial powers of the general partner.
+A limited partnership is tax-transparent and is not governed by the Danish Companies Act.
+However, certain provisions of the Act on Certain Commercial Undertakings apply.

 The limited partnership company (Partnerselskab) is a public limited company consisting of limited partners (shareholders) and a general partner with unlimited liability.
 The shareholders’ liability is limited to their respective capital contributions.
 A limited partnership company is considered transparent for tax purposes.
 The limited partnership company is governed by the Danish Companies Act, and the applicable rules are similar to those applicable to the public limited company, with necessary adjustments.